JesterXL/step-function-retry-calculator/README.md

 <img src="preview.png"></img>

+# Building

+To see it yourself:

+1. run `npm install`
+2. run `npm start`
+3. open a browser at `http://localhost:8000`

+To make an optmized build, run `npm run build`.

 # Why

 AWS Step Functions allow you to orchestrate microservices.
 One of their killer features is [retry](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html); they handle all the state of retry, and they can run for up to a year.
 While that's great, sometimes during development, or perhaps for timeout reasons, you don't want your retries to take that long.